Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 shima enaga bird

 In Autumn and Winter, when insects become scarce, Shima Enaga adapt their diet.
 They start eating more plant-based foods such as seeds and berries.
 They may visit bird feeders in gardens, enjoying sunflower seeds and other small seeds.
-Some of their favorite winter foods include the seeds of birch and alder trees.
-They also eat tree buds and drink tree sap when available.

 Foraging Behavior